jcalabres/AES-C/README.md

 ## Future work

 * Conversion of the implementation to an AES White-Box crypto implementation.
-* Rework functions to a best implement ones.
+* Rework functions to a best implemented ones.

 ## Authors